Chicken Coleslaw Salad with Peanut Dressing

 Dressing

-• 6 Tablespoons soy sauce
+• 6 Tablespoons soy sauce or coconut aminos

 • 2 Tablespoons peanut butter or cashew butter or PB2 made into peanut butter